race-engineering-center/rec-user-manual/docs/analyzer/analyzer.md

 ### Opening REC native telemetry files

-Telemetry files saved by REC (.rec extension) can be opened in two different ways.
+Telemetry files saved by REC (with the .rec extension) can be opened in two different ways.

 If a file is located within local lap library, it can be loaded using lap library window.
 Open lap library window, choose laps to load and simply drag them to lap list in the main Analyzer window.
 Please refer to the [lap library](laplibrary.md) section for details.

-If a .rec telemetry file is located outside lap library you can open it
+If a .rec telemetry file is located outside lap library you can open it with the "Load telemetry" toolbar or menu item.
+Click "Load telemetry", select file(s) to open in the file dialog and hit "OK" to load selected files.

 !!!
 Note
     We recommend to save laps to lap library if you plan to work with them.
 Lap library is the most convenient